szymons99/DjangoWebApp/README.md

 # DjangoWebApp
- Site about game items made with Django framework
+ Site made using Django framework.
+Web database application about items and their specifications.